figment-networks/tezos-batch-payments/README.md

 - This is a generic payment batching tool, as well:

   ```
-  bash <( curl -sL https://git.io/fxMmp ) --use existing-alias --skip-funding --transactions ADDR1=AMOUNT1,ADDR2=AMOUNT2
+  bash <( curl -sL https://git.io/fxMmp ) --use some-alias --skip-funding --transactions ADDR1=AMOUNT1,ADDR2=AMOUNT2
   ```

-  This command will not use a burner address and instead send from an existing local alias.
-It also won't ask that the account be funded with the total!
+  This command will not ask for funding and will simply send from the existing balance.

 ## Possible Issues